Premier League Power Rankings: How are all 20 clubs looking?

 2. Manchester City – Hear me out, the only reason they aren’t number one is they have a lot of players who have yet to return to action after busy summers in the European Championships and Copa America.
 Signing Jack Grealish for $139 million was incredible but also a little strange given all of their attacking midfield options.
 If they sign Harry Kane, or any other word class center forward, they will be unstoppable.
 But until then, you get the sense their sluggish end to last season may carry over, especially the disappointment of losing in the Champions League final to the next team in our rankings…

 1. Chelsea – Okay, this may be controversial but I think Chelsea are title favorites.
 Thomas Tuchel has done an amazing job since day one when he arrived in January 2021.
 Chelsea were one of the best teams in the PL in the second half of last season, they won the Champions League, reached the FA Cup final and were so tough to beat.
 Defensively they are well-organized and N’Golo Kante is a machine in this 3-4-2-1 formation.
-If they sign Romelu Lukaku, as expected, then Tuchel has his clinical finisher.
+After signing Romelu Lukaku, Tuchel has his clinical finisher.
 With Havertz, Werner, Pulisic, Ziyech, Mount and many others underneath him creating, Lukaku could score over 30 goals.
 That is what makes Chelsea my title favorites.
 For now.